IdoEitach/idoeitach/README.md

 ##
-my name is ido ##\n
+my name is ido
-Eager to learn new skills and adapt to new challenges. a bit about me
+-Eager to learn new skills and adapt to new challenges.
+-a bit about me
-  - 🔭 I’m currently working on c++ game bot and some sides react projects.
+  - 🔭 I’m currently working on c++ game bot and some sides react and node js projects.
   - 🌱 I’m currently learning c ,c++ ,assembley
   - 👯 I’m looking to collaborate on projects that combining ai
   - 📫 How to reach me: idoeitach98@gmail.com